EC304: Making of Economic Policy

 - V7ML - Year 3, V7MM - Year 3, V7MP - Year 3, V7MR - Year 3

 - A Politics 200-coded Political Theory Module and EC204

 - 2000 word policy case study (30%) , Online Examination (70%)

 - Exam Timing

-Answer THREE questions (100 marks each).
-At least ONE question must be chosen from politics, and at least ONE question must be chosen from economics.
-The THIRD question can be drawn EITHER from Economics or from Politics.
-All questions carry equal marks.
+There are TWO sections in this paper.
+Answer TWO questions (100 marks each).
+ONE question must be chosen from Economics and ONE question must be chosen from Politics.

 Approved pocket calculators are allowed.